-On successful completion of this programme a student will have knowledge and understanding of:
+On successful completion of this programme you will have knowledge and understanding of:

-- A1. knowledge and broad understanding of major aspects of chemical terminology; - A2. a systematic understanding of fundamental physicochemical principles, including thermodynamics, chemical kinetics, and quantum mechanics, and possess and ability to apply that knowledge to the solution of theoretical and practical problems; - A3. knowledge of a range of inorganic, organic, and organometallic compounds and materials; - A4. knowledge and understanding of the evidenced based synthesis of organic and inorganic compounds, including related isolation, purification, and characterisation techniques; - A5. knowledge of the qualitative and quantitative aspects of chemical metrology and the importance of traceability; - A6. an awareness of issues within chemistry that overlap with other related subjects; - A7. an understanding of ethics, societal responsibilities, environmental impact and sustainability, in the context of chemistry; - A8. an understanding of safe working practices, in terms of managing chemical toxicity, chemical stability and chemical reactivity, and the preparation of knowledge-based risk assessments; - A9. an understanding of the key features of transition metal and f-block elements and their chemistries; - A10. an understanding of the fundamentals of bio-organic chemistry; - A11. an understanding of the fundamentals of catalysis, electrochemistry, and surface science; - A12. an ability to understand and engage with scientific literature;

-- A13. knowledge of a selection of topics currently at the frontiers of chemical research and some of the specialist techniques used to investigate them - A14. an in-depth knowledge and critical awareness of a substantial area of chemistry
+- A1. knowledge and understanding of major aspects of chemical terminology; - A2. a systematic understanding of fundamental physicochemical principles, including thermodynamics, chemical kinetics, and quantum mechanics, and possess and ability to apply that knowledge to the solution of theoretical and practical problems; - A3. knowledge of a range of inorganic, organic, and organometallic compounds and materials; - A4. knowledge and understanding of the evidenced based synthesis of organic and inorganic compounds, including related isolation, purification, and characterisation techniques; - A5. knowledge of the qualitative and quantitative aspects of chemical metrology and the importance of traceability; - A6. an awareness of issues within chemistry that overlap with other related subjects; - A7. an understanding of ethics, societal responsibilities, environmental impact and sustainability, in the context of chemistry; - A8. an understanding of safe working practices, in terms of managing chemical toxicity, chemical stability and chemical reactivity, and the preparation of knowledge-based risk assessments; - A9. an understanding of the key features of transition metal and f-block elements and their chemistries; - A10. an understanding of the fundamentals of bio-organic chemistry; - A11. an understanding of the fundamentals of catalysis, electrochemistry, and surface science; - A12. an ability to understand and engage with scientific literature; - A13. knowledge of a selection of topics currently at the frontiers of chemical research and some of the specialist techniques used to investigate them;